harvard-dce/dce_lti/README.md

 ### Invalid LTI Sessions

-If an LTI session cannot be validated, `dce_lti/sessions/invalid` will be rendered.
+If an LTI session cannot be validated, by default `dce_lti/sessions/invalid` will be rendered.
 You can customize this output by creating a file named `app/views/dce_lti/sessions/invalid.html.erb`, per the default engine view resolution behavior.
+It is also possible to configure your own redirect url via 'redirect_after_session_expire' setting in dce_lti_config.

 ### Cookieless Sessions - Experimental